Edgar Degas, French Impressionist

 One of the bronze copies of this charming ballerina stands proudly in front of two of Degas’ most famous oil paintings of ballet dancers at the Metropolitan Museum of Art, New York City, NY. (metmuseum.org)

-Painting on our Left is “The Dancing Class”
+Painting in the picture (our Left side) is “The Dancing Class”

-Painting on our right is “Ballet Dancers Practicing at the Barre”
+Painting in the picture (our right side) is “Ballet Dancers Practicing at the Barre”

 Degas at the Mia